ditcu-code/swarm-test/README.md

 ## Tech Decisions & Trade‑offs

+- I invested significant time in setting up and organizing a clean, scalable project folder structure to ensure future work can be faster and more maintainable.
+As a result, the current UI coverage is limited, but this foundation will support rapid development going forward.
 - Created a minimal Redux example, though it's not actively used

 ## Improvements With More Time